hidglobal/digitalpersona-core/docs/maintain/code.md

 ## ECMAScript standards and APIs

-The library attempts to follow the most modern ECMAScript standards, but support for the `es5` platform put incurs some restrictions.
+The library attempts to follow the most modern ECMAScript standards, but support for the `es5` platform incurs some restrictions.

 Rules of thumb are: